 Things to Know About Sicily

-Despite recent anti-mafia movements, particularly strong in Palermo, the Mafia still retains much of the power in administrative Sicily.
+Despite recent anti-mafia movements, particularly strong in Palermo, the Mafia has retained much of the power in administrative and rural Sicily.

-If you’re fascinated by the Mafia, and many are, why not take a Godfather private tour which includes a visit to including a visit to the Castello Degli Schiavi?
+If you’re fascinated by the Mafia, take a Godfather private tour which includes a visit to Castello Degli Schiavi, the beautiful and timeless villa used as a filming location for several Godfather films.

 It helps to be able to speak even a little bit of the language, most Sicilian people really appreciate it when you make an effort even if you can’t pronounce ‘cinquecentocinquantacinque’ (five hundred and fifty five)!

-Sicily is a stunningly beautiful country…apart from the piles of rubbish everywhere.
-Rubbish is dumped all along the sides of roads and on any rough ground.
-Much of the waste is old as this practice has been escalating for many years.
+Sicily is a stunningly beautiful country, apart from the piles of rubbish literally everywhere.
+Waste is dumped all along the sides of roads and on any rough ground.
 We were told it was a protest against the mafia control of administrative monies because no provision is made for the proper disposal of waste.
-Yet, in towns we passed through we did see household waste collections taking place.
+Whatever the reason, you just have to learn to look past it.

 Getting to Sicily

-There must be at least several dozen ways of getting to Sicily from the UK in a car or motorhome.
+There must be at least several dozen ways of getting to Sicily from the UK in a car or campervan.
 The best inbound Sicily route will depend on where you are arriving from.
-Take some time to weight up the pros and cons as which ever way you choose to arrive will be time-consuming and potentially costly.
+When planning your road trip, take some time to weight up the pros and cons, as which ever way you choose to arrive will be time-consuming and potentially costly.

 Driving direct from Calais will take you around 23 hours over 2260km.
 It will cost approximately €100 in tolls and €250 in fuel, assuming 25mpg.
 If you are in a car you can check using the Via Michelin website, a handy resource.
-That is if you want to go straight there and not meander down through France, the Alps and Italy!
+That is, if you want to go straight there and not meander down through France, the Alps and Italy, which is a whole other road trip.

 Once you get to Villa San Giovanni, you will need to get a boat over, which cannot be booked in advance.
 There are crossings every hour or so from a number of providers, our observations were that many crossings were half empty.
 It takes around 30 minutes to cross to Messina and will cost around €90 for a 3 month open return in a motorhome, slightly less in a car.